sxadm - manage Solaris security extensions configuration

 MDS_NO is a readonly extension that is only enabled if the CPU is not vulnerable to the Microarchitectural Data Sampling (MDS) series of vulnerabilities that are mitigated in software by the MD_CLEAR extension.

 NXHEAP prevents pages allocated for the process heap from being executable.

 NXSTACK prevents pages allocated for the process stack from being executable.
 Backward compatibility with legacy /etc/system, noexec_user_stack and noexec_user_stack_log settings is maintained, although such controls are deprecated and sxadm should be used instead.

-By default, the global zone and all non-global zones have the ASLR, NXHEAP, ADIHEAP, and ADISTACK extensions enabled only for tagged binaries, while the NXSTACK extension is enabled for all processes.
+By default, the global zone and all non-global zones have the ASLR, NXHEAP, ADIHEAP, ADISTACK, and SSBD extensions enabled only for tagged binaries, while the NXSTACK extension is enabled for all processes.